 The new Case IH Patriot 4430 sprayer delivers 12 percent more horsepower compared to its predecessor, the Patriot 4420.
-This 1,200-gallon (4,542-liter) sprayer is powered by the proven 8.7-liter Case IH FPT engine rated at 325 hp with power growth up to 356 hp.
+This 1,200-gallon sprayer is powered by the proven 8.7-liter Case IH FPT engine rated at 325 hp with power growth up to 356 hp.
 As with other equipment in the Case IH Efficient Power family, this new model is Tier 4A compliant using the simple and efficient selective catalytic reduction system.
 In addition to higher horsepower, overall operating costs are reduced through improved fuel efficiency and increased maintenance intervals.

-An updated Surveyor cab, based on the Case IH Steiger tractor cab, increases interior space to an industry-leading 132 cubic feet (3.74 cubic meters) with more than 90 square feet (8.4 square meters) of glass, providing more work space and greater visibility.
+An updated Surveyor cab, based on the Case IH Steiger tractor cab, increases interior space to an industry-leading 132 cubic feet with more than 90 square feet of glass, providing more work space and greater visibility.
+Like all Case IH Patriot sprayers, the Patriot 4430 can be equipped for maxi-